GenXHackers/GeoSense/README.md

 2. A-Star Algorithm : A popular pathfinding and graph traversal algorithm that efficiently finds the shortest path from a start node to a target node by using heuristics.

 # Google Maps API
 After creating an API key, Google Maps APi was accessible.
 Using it we kept a source and a destination node to calculate the time to reach.
+An interactive map as a html file was also downloaded in our colab file locally.

 ![GeoSense Map](images/time_map.jpg)

-We were also able to achieve directions
+We were also able to achieve directions for the destination.

 ![GeoSense Map](images/directions_map.jpg)